keevin-xu/diff-fuzzer/README.md

 ### Reported upstream

-Across two domains — `burn`'s tensor backends, and four ONNX runtimes compared on single-node models — **six reports filed and four fixes merged**, two of them written by other people in response to the report.
+Across two domains — `burn`'s tensor backends, and four ONNX runtimes compared on single-node models — **seven reports filed and five fixes merged**, two of them written by other people in response to the report.

 | report | project | subject | outcome |